Faisal Arshed

 Obsessive–Compulsive Personality Disorder22.721.723.6

-Understanding ourselves and others is a lifelong journey, but one that can be profoundly rewarding.
-Exploring psychology, and specifically personality disorders, has deepened my insights into human behaviour and has made me realize how thin the line between ‘crazy’ and lucid can really be.
+Understanding ourselves and others is a lifelong journey and studying psychology has helped me make great progress.
+It has deepened my insights into human behaviour and has made me realize how thin the line between ‘crazy’ and lucid can really be.